-Boston Terriers as Fighters
+1. Boston Terriers Were Bred as Fighters

 Some stories say that Hooper bought Judge because he reminded him of another dog that he had as a child.
 However, this could be some imaginative interpolation.
 Others suggest that there was no real motive other than he wanted a new dog.

 Judge, weighing 32lbs, was bred with Burnett’s dogs named Gyp.
 His dog was a Bulldog-type dog that was short, stocky, and had the characteristic blocky head we associate with Boston Terriers.
 But, these “prototype” Bostons were far from the typical example of the breed today.